lcsirmaz/inner/README.md

 These extremal vectors are called *vertices* as they form the vertices of an (unbounded) convex m-dimensional polytope.

-This MOLP solver finds the extremal vectors by *iteration*.
+This MOLP solver finds the extremal vectors by *iterations*.
 In each step one more extremal vector is added to the final list.
 The time required for an iteration varies widely from a couple of microseconds to several days.
 After each iteration the solver checks if the process